Fundamental limitations for quantum and nano thermodynamics: Results

 There is a second reason why a limitation exists on the amount of extractable work.
 A quantum system $\rho$ needn't be in the form of Equation (\ref{eq:classical}) and in particular can have off-diagonal terms connecting different energy eigenstates.
 However, it is not $\rho$ which enters into Equation (\ref{eq:ergotropy}), but rather the state $\rho$ decohered in the energy eigenbasis, namely $\rhodec$.
 Thus, to zeroeth order, rather than the rank of $\rho_\epsilon$ replacing the entropy, it is the rank of $\rho_\epsilon$ dephased in the energy eigenbasis that replaces the entropy.
 This quantity is generally larger than the rank of $\rho_\epsilon$ which is why for systems with quantum coherences of energy, there is a further limitation on how much work can be extracted.
 As an example, consider the pure quantum state

 It has entropy and rank equal to zero.
-However, when dephased in the energy eigenbasis to produce $\rhodec$, it becomes the Gibbs state, and has free energy $-kT\ln Z$; no work can be extracted from it, despite it having zero entropy.
+However, when dephased in the energy eigenbasis to produce $\rhodec$, it becomes the Gibbs state if the energy levels are non-degenerate, and has free energy $-kT\ln Z$; no work can be extracted from it, despite it having zero entropy.
 However, as we approach the thermodynamic limit, the coherences matter less and less, and the free energy in the quantum case approaches the free energy for classical states\cite{thermoiid}, and again, $\fmin$ approaches the Helmholtz Free Energy.